grimreaper/cpython/Doc/howto/unicode.rst

 encodings don't.
 The rules for converting a Unicode string into the ASCII encoding, for example, are simple; for each code point:

-1. If the code point is < 128, each byte is the same as the value of the code point.
+1. If the code point is < 128, each code unit is the same as the value of the code point.

 2. If the code point is 128 or greater, the Unicode string can't be represented